stakemix/SolanaValidatorGuide/README.md

 Please change the ledger and log directory or soft link it at ~/ledger and ~/log
 ```
 #!/bin/bash
-# Solana-start.sh for starting the solana validator
+# solana-start.sh for starting the solana validator
 set -x
 cd /home/solana
 source /home/solana/.profile